State Street Experiment

 2024 Pedestrian Mall Experiment

-In June 2023, Metro Transit shifted bus routes off the 400-600 blocks of State Street.
-This started a community conversation about new possibilities in that space.
-Many community members pointed to examples like Pearl Street in Boulder, CO or Church Street in Burlington, VT.
-The Downtown Coordinating Committee discussed possibilities with City agencies, businesses, and neighborhood groups.
+In June 2023, Metro Transit moved bus routes off the 400-600 blocks of State Street.
+This started a community conversation about the possibilities of that space.
+Community members discussed Pearl Street (Boulder, CO) or Church Street (Burlington, VT) as examples.
+The Downtown Coordinating Committee discussed ideas with City agencies, businesses, and neighborhood groups.

 On September 5, 2023, the Common Council passed RES-23-00554.
-The resolution directed Planning Division staff to create a temporary pedestrian mall for summer of 2024.
-Staff created a design concept and presented it on December 4, 2023 (presentation and video).
+This resolution directed staff to create a temporary pedestrian mall for the summer of 2024.
+Staff created a design and presented it on December 4, 2023 (presentation and video).

-On May 8, 2024, a ribbon tying event closed the street to traffic and open it to people.
-During the summer, the street was closed to vehicles after 3:00pm on weekdays and 10:00am on weekends.
+On May 8, 2024, a ribbon tying event closed the street to traffic and opened it to people.
+Over the summer, the street closed to vehicles after 3:00pm on weekdays and 10:00am on weekends.
 The pedestrian mall experiment, known as #FlocktoState, featured a flamingo theme.
-The plastic pink flamingo is the City's official bird, and they cover Bascom Hill every spring
+The plastic pink flamingo is the City's official bird, and they cover Bascom Hill every spring.

 The pedestrian mall included: